How the Pope’s death will affect your trip to Rome

 There’s no better time to visit Rome.
 (Image: Getty Images/Vladislav Zolotov)

 That depends.
 If you want to witness history, there’s no better time.
-From the pageantry of a papal funeral to the theatre of the conclave and the lead-up to Jubilee 2025, this is Rome in full swing – layered, spiritual and alive with global attention.
+From the theatre of the conclave to the lead-up to Jubilee 2025, this is Rome in full swing – layered, spiritual and alive with global attention.

 Just don’t expect business as usual, but maybe that’s exactly the point.